LODGEPOLE PINE

 It also plays a role in the wounding response and systemic acquired resistance.
 It acts as a defence chemical against insects, interfering with their digestive processes.

-Methyl Jasmonate can also induce ethylene formation.
+Methyl Jasmonate can also induce the formation of ethylene.
 Ethylene, H2C=CH2, is a gas and plant hormone that enhances the ripening of nearby fruits.

 See Fungal Attack and Resistance.